python-excel/xlutils/docs/filter.rst

 >>> from testfixtures import LogCapture
 >>> l = LogCapture()
 >>> process(r, ColumnTrimmer(), c)
->>> print l
+>>> print(l)
 xlutils.filter DEBUG
-  Number of columns trimmed from 3 to 2 for sheet 'Sheet1' xlutils.filter DEBUG
+  Number of columns trimmed from 3 to 2 for sheet b'Sheet1' xlutils.filter DEBUG
-  Number of columns trimmed from 3 to 1 for sheet 'Sheet3'
+  Number of columns trimmed from 3 to 1 for sheet b'Sheet3'

 The definition of 'no useful data' can also be controlled by passing in a function that returns ``True`` or ``False`` for each value: